MEET OUR NURSING TEAM

 She joined us at Penmellyn in 1999.
 Louise is one of our nurses who works within the equine department.
-She particulary enjoys working in the equine theatre and assisting with cattle caesarians and surgical procedures.
+She particulary enjoys working in the equine theatre and assisting with surgical procedures.

 Outside of work she has three children to keep her busy while also enjoying riding (pleasure and endurance rides).
 She is currently teaching her daughter to ride on her Welsh section A pony.
 She enjoys walking her Labradors and has had a litter of puppies from one of them.
 Louise also helps out on the family farm when needed including the milking.

 Stephanie moved to Cornwall in order to work with horses and to see farm animal work.
 She has worked at Newquay Zoo and the Blue Reef Aquarium.

 Her specific interests at work include diagnostic imaging and anaesthetics.
 Outside of work Steph is interested in horse riding and schooling and breaking in youngsters.

 Steph one of our 9 Senior Nurse based at Newquay, and also working at St Columb Hospital.